PLN-team/PLNmodels/cran-comments.md

+Resubmission trying fixing doi in CITATION by removing it, do not understand why it is not working....

 Submitting PLNmodels version 0.11-7 to CRAN, motivated by a request from CRAN team (HTML5)

 * fix expression of ELBO in VEstep, related to #91